jinja-ninja/monday/README.md

 ## This project is built using React, Redux, NodeJS, ExpressJS, MongoDB, SASS, and Sockets.

-For those of you who are already familliar with Trello, we added some intersting and unique [features](#application-features).
+For those of you who are already familliar with Monday, we added some intersting and unique [features](#application-features).
-If you are not familliar with the App, read about it [here](#trello-description).
+If you are not familliar with the App, read about it [here](#funday-description).
 And if you are tired and just want to see some images of the website, [scroll to the bottom...](#showcase)

 ![Main board image](/src/assets/img/FundayBoard.png "Board-main-page")